What Is Emotional Intelligence in Teams?

 Consider EQ intervention when teams exhibit:

-• Burnout patterns: Emotional exhaustion spreading through team
+- Burnout patterns: Emotional exhaustion spreading through the team

 Summary